- Institute Learning

 By Luke Deratzou ’19

-Luke Deratzou ’19, a day student from Center Valley, Pa., is preparing to graduate with Entrepreneurial Distinction.
-The creation of his first app has reinforced his desire to take the next step in college to study Computer Science and Software Engineering.
+Luke Deratzou ’19, a day student from Center Valley, Pa., graduated with Entrepreneurial Distinction.
+The creation of his first app reinforced his desire to take the next step in college to study Computer Science and Software Engineering.
 His dream job is a software engineering position at Google or to own his own company.
-Luke is a four-year member of the cross country team and competes with Model UN.
+Luke was a four-year member of the cross country team and competed with Model UN.

 I came to Perkiomen from a large public school because I wanted a smaller school where I could have a voice.
 The community here is very supportive.
 Joining the Entrepreneur Institute was a unique opportunity I wanted to try.
 I realized that is what it means to risk becoming your best. - Luke Deratzou '19